 RC Brown is a boutique investment management business with £270 million of assets under management.
-It has offered its AIM IHT portfolio service since 2018, in which it currently manages £13 million on behalf of its clients.
+It has offered its AIM IHT portfolio service – in which it currently manages £13 million on behalf of its client – since 2018.

-The investment team is experienced and has an investment strategy focused on finding opportunities in the primary market, e.g. new share issues.
+The investment team is experienced and focuses on finding opportunities in the primary market, e.g. new share issues.
 It is an investment strategy the business has followed for 30 years through its other mandates, including the MFM UK Primary Opportunities Fund.
-It sets it apart from other AIM IHT portfolios, who may participate in but do not have a focus on primary opportunities.
+It sets it apart from other AIM IHT portfolios, which may participate in – but do not have a focus on – primary opportunities.

 Investors in the service can expect a portfolio of 25 to 35 holdings (subject to portfolio value) across a range of sectors.
 The service has a simple and competitive fee structure.

 - Experienced management team